Vladimir Vysotsky: Legacy and remembrance

 In 2011 a controversial movie Vysotsky.
 Thank You For Being Alive was released, script written by his son, Nikita Vysotsky.
 The actor Sergey Bezrukov portrayed Vysotsky, using a combination of a mask and CGI effects.
-The film tells about Vysotsky's illegal underground performances, problems with KGB and drugs, and subsequent clinical death in 1979.
+The film tells about Vysotsky's illegal underground performances, problems with the KGB and drugs, and subsequent clinical death in 1979.

 Shortly after Vysotsky's death, many Russian bards started writing songs and poems about his life and death.
 The best known are Yuri Vizbor's "Letter to Vysotsky" (1982) and Bulat Okudzhava's "About Volodya Vysotsky" (1980).
 In Poland, Jacek Kaczmarski based some of his songs on those of Vysotsky, such as his first song (1977) was based on "The Wolfhunt", and dedicated to his memory the song "Epitafium dla Włodzimierza Wysockiego" ("Epitaph for Vladimir Vysotsky").

 Every year on Vysotsky's birthday festivals are held throughout Russia and in many communities throughout the world, especially in Europe.
 Vysotsky's impact in Russia is often compared to that of Wolf Biermann in Germany, Bob Dylan in America, or Georges Brassens and Jacques Brel in France.

 The asteroid 2374 Vladvysotskij, discovered by Lyudmila Zhuravleva, was named after Vysotsky.

 During the Annual Q&A Event Direct Line with Vladimir Putin, Alexey Venediktov asked Putin to name a street in Moscow after the singer Vladimir Vysotsky, who, though considered one of the greatest Russian artists, has no street named after him in Moscow almost 30 years after his death.
-Venediktov stated a Russian law that allowed the President to do so and promote a law suggestion to name a street by decree.
+Venediktov stated a Russian law that allowed the President to do so and propose legislation to name a street by decree.
 Putin answered that he would talk to Mayor of Moscow and would solve this problem.
 In July 2015 former Upper and Lower Tagansky Dead-ends (Верхний и Нижний Таганские тупики) in Moscow were reorganized into Vladimir Vysotsky Street.

-The Sata Kieli Cultural Association, [Finland], organizes the annual International Vladimir Vysotsky Festival (Vysotski Fest), where Vysotsky's singers from different countries perform in Helsinki and other Finnish cities.
+The Sata Kieli Cultural Association of Finland organizes the annual International Vladimir Vysotsky Festival (Vysotski Fest), where Vysotsky's singers from different countries perform in Helsinki and other Finnish cities.
 They sing Vysotsky in different languages and in different arrangements.